Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 What is the difference between Microsoft 365 and Microsoft Office?

-Microsoft 365 is a subscription service that includes the latest Office apps plus cloud services like 1 TB OneDrive storage.
+Microsoft 365 is a subscription service that includes the latest Office apps plus cloud services like 1 TB OneDrive storage and Copilot AI.
 Microsoft Office 2024 and Office 2021 are standalone, one-time purchase software packages that install permanently on your computer.
 Both include core apps like Word, Excel, PowerPoint, and Outlook.

 How much does a one-time Office license cost?

-Microsoft Office 2021 Home & Business starts at $54.99 (Windows).
+Microsoft Office 2021 Home & Student starts at $49.99 (Windows).
 Microsoft Office 2024 Home & Business is $189.99 (Windows or Mac).
-Microsoft Office 2024 Professional Plus is $199.99 and includes the full suite including Publisher and Access.
+Microsoft Office 2024 Professional Plus is $199.99 and includes the full suite, including Publisher and Access.
 All are one-time purchases with no recurring fees.

 Does a perpetual Office license ever expire?

-No. A perpetual Office license does not expire.
-Once activated, the software remains fully functional without any ongoing subscription.
-Microsoft provides security updates throughout the mainstream support period — Office 2021 is supported until October 2026, and Office 2024 is supported through October 2029.
+No. A perpetual Office license does not expire or stop working.
+Microsoft provides security updates throughout the mainstream support period — Office 2021 is supported until October 13, 2026, and Office 2024 is supported through October 2029.
+After support ends, the software keeps running; it just stops receiving new security patches.

 Is it worth paying for Microsoft 365 instead of buying Office once?

 It depends on your usage.
-Microsoft 365 is worth it if you need 1 TB OneDrive storage, want continuous feature updates, or need to cover multiple users (Family plan covers up to 6).
-For most home and small business users who primarily need Word, Excel, and Outlook on 1-2 computers, a one-time Office 2024 or Office 2021 license is more cost-effective over a 3+ year period.
+Microsoft 365 is worth it if you need 1 TB OneDrive storage, Copilot AI features, or want to cover multiple users (Family plan covers up to 6 for $129.99/year).
+For most home and small business users who primarily need Word, Excel, and Outlook on 1-2 computers, a one-time Office 2024 or Office 2021 license is more cost-effective within 2 years.

 Ready to Own Your Office Software?